ebzzry/ebzzry.github.io/src/quotes.md

 * “Know how to solve every problem that has been solved.”<br>
   ―Richard P. Feynman

-* “If you can’t beat them, arrange to have them beaten”<br>
-  ―George Carlin

-* “Fighting for peace is like screwing for virginity.”<br>
-  ―George Carlin

-* “The main reason Santa is so jolly is because he knows where all the bad girls live”<br>
-  ―George Carlin

 * “The intellectual level needed for system design is in general